 Just read it.

-When we took out our first mortgage a little under a decade later, I sat at the kitchen table reading the much lengthier documents in full.
+When we took out our first mortgage a little under a decade later, my husband and I sat at the kitchen table reading the much lengthier documents in full, too.
 This time, it was with a sense of dejection that perhaps came with age as opposed to any change in circumstance.
 I now realised that even if there were terms or conditions I did not agree with, there was very little I could do about it.
 As a prospective tenant – or as a prospective homeowner – you aren’t exactly in a position of negotiating power.

 Even so, knowing what you are getting yourself into is vital, and can save you a lot of money.